 Nowadays, anything that is used to restrict a patient’s movement is a type of restraint, and can include leather or Velcro anklets and wristlets used to attach a patient to his bed, holding a patient, locking a patient in his or her room, or administering sedating chemicals.
 At the time, restraint was a different story.

 To help American psychiatric patients regain self-control, the Quakers invented the straitjacket, which originally bound the entire body from neck to ankles.
 In contrast, British asylum superintendent John Conolly invented the padded seclusion room to control violent patients without mechanically restraining them.
-For the British, mechanical restraint was the greatest evil, and didn’t see a problem with holding patients or locking them in seclusion rooms instead.
+For the British, mechanical restraint was the greatest evil, and they didn’t see a problem with holding patients or locking them in seclusion rooms instead.

 After the Great Depression and the first and second world wars left state-run mental hospitals in America horribly overcrowded and understaffed, restraint became a necessary means of control, rather than a therapeutic tool.